Celebrating Newcastle’s heritage at the Frederick Douglass Centre

 Shared goals – sustainability

-The Newcastle Helix quarter has significantly contributed to Newcastle’s net zero targets and is a future-focused development, securing the “smartest city in the UK” title in the global smart city index.
+The Newcastle Helix quarter has significantly contributed to Newcastle’s net zero targets and is a future-focused development, helping securing the “smartest city in the UK” title in the global smart city index.

 There was no doubt from the concept stage that the FDC needed to compliment the approach, with the University listing sustainability as a core design, construction and in-use requirement.
 Our brief was that the FDC must: